vinitharsora/CSYE6225-webservice/README.md

 "200 OK - The request succeeded."

 "401 Unauthorized - Although the HTTP standard specifies "unauthorized", semantically this response means "unauthenticated".
 That is, the client must authenticate itself to get the requested response."

+"204 No Content - The HTTP 204 No Content success status response code indicates that a request has succeeded, but that the client doesn't need to navigate away from its current page."

 # What you Need